2025-08-04 –, Florentine E

 Part of the Red Team job is staying on top of new, emerging, or growing technologies.
-Love it, hate it, or doubt it, Large Language Models (LLMs) are increasingly part of the tech stack in companies today.
-To ignore them would be to ignore useful attack surface.
-Participants will learn about the core of how LLMs work under the hood (without the math!) and strategies to break and use LLM-enabled applications in Red Team engagements.
+Love it or hate it, Large Language Models (LLMs) and the applications and agents that use them are increasingly part of the tech stack in companies today.
+To ignore them would be to ignore fruitful attack surface that may be both less secured and less monitored than other traditional Red Team attack paths.
+This presentation will cover the core of what we think Red Teamers should know about how LLMs work under the hood (without the math!) and then use that knowledge to dive into attack strategies.
+This isn't just focused on attacking the LLMs, though; we'll be taking prompt injection and jailbreaks into Red Team-land with examples from research and real-world operations.
+Get your hack on with ways you can attack the applications and agents using LLMs to achieve your heart's desire on your next Red Team operation.

 While this discussion will cover the basics of LLMs themselves, the primary focus is on how they can be used in the course of other offensive security work - particularly Red Team engagements.